Dutch grammar: Perfect, future and passive

 The future tenses all take the auxiliary verb zullen, cognate with English shall.

 The passive voice indicates that the subject undergoes the action rather than performing it itself.
 Both categories are formed with a variety of auxiliary verbs.

 As can be seen in the table, in the case of unaccusative verbs, the auxiliary hebben cannot be used for the perfect, unlike in English.
-In general these are verbs that describe a process (e.g. to happen, melt, die) rather than an action.
+Generally, they are verbs that describe a process (such as to happen, melt, or die) rather than an action.
 That means that there is no (clear) actor involved.